ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 the auxiliary functions and types that are used internally.

 For this, we have to define a module interface, which will act as a mask over the module's implementation.
-Just like a module derives from an `.ml` file, the corresponding module interface or signature derives from an `.mli` file.
+Just like a module derives from a `.ml` file, the corresponding module interface or signature derives from a `.mli` file.
 It contains a list of values with their type.
 Let's rewrite our `amodule.ml` file to something called `amodule2.ml`: